 For a telemetry (or reporting) Packet, this bit shall be set to ‘0’; for a telecommand (or requesting) Packet, this bit shall be set to ‘1’.

-NOTE – Usually, telemetry Packets are associated with one direction of a space link and telecommand Packets with the other direction.
-However, the exact definition of ‘telemetry Packets’ and ‘telecommand Packets’ needs to be established by the project that uses this protocol.
+NOTE – The exact definition of ‘telemetry Packets’ and ‘telecommand Packets’ needs to be established by the project that uses this protocol.

 Secondary Header Flag